galczo5/mythical-angular/content/posts/renderer.md

 In the app I created three columns with the thousands of the elements.
 Each column is styled with a different method.
 You can click on three buttons.

-First one is toggling the background style in all of the elements in that column.
+First one is toggling the background style in all the elements in that column.

 Second one is toggling the background style in half of the elements.